JAlcocerT/JAlcocerT/content/blog/selfhost-1025.md

 4. Other lesser-known tools like Blink or Polr may have QR features built-in or via plugins, but the top three mentioned mostly rely on either built-in Shlink support or plugins for YOURLS for QR capabilities.[5][6]

 To summarize, **Shlink** stands out as the self-hosted URL shortener with built-in QR code generation.

 For YOURLS, you can enable QR codes through community-developed plugins, while Kutt typically requires external QR code tools.

-This makes Shlink a strong candidate if QR code functionality is a priority alongside link shortening.[1][3][4]
+This makes Shlink a strong candidate if QR code functionality is a priority alongside link shortening.

 ### Monitoring For HomeLab